 Joining small business associations that are related to certain industries and trades is a great way to stay up-to-date with what’s going on in your field.
 Most industry and trade associations will offer online and offline resources, like events, conferences, directories, and education centers.

 If you join one of these small business associations, you might even get discounts on business purchases, insurance, or other benefits—so there’s really no reason not to sign up for your industry or trade association.
-If you don’t know where to find yours, check out the list of industry and trade shows and associations.
+If you don’t know where to find yours, check out this list of industry and trade shows and associations.

 The National Federation of Independent Business calls itself “The Voice of Small Business.”
 And while it might seem like an official, big-picture type of association that couldn’t possibly help your small business, it’s still worth joining.

 The NFIB advocates for almost 350,000 small business members.
 Their main objective is to lobby at the state and federal level for small business issues.
-But as a member, you might also have access to their small business discounts, events, online forums, and so on.
+But as a member, you also have access to their small business discounts, events, online forums, and so on.

 Plus, your competitor won’t be sitting right next to you when you network or speak at events, so all eyes will be on you.
 Members will also receive benefits like newsletters, workshops, and participation in trade shows—just to name a few.